flighting/refinerycms/doc/guides/4 - Refinery Extensions/3 - Testing.md

 $ bin/rake refinery:testing:dummy_app
 ```

-NOTE: To successfully run rake tasks within your project you may need to
-add the *refinerycms-testing* gem to your application's Gemfile, too.
+__NOTE__: To successfully run rake tasks within your project you may need to add the `refinerycms-testing` gem to your application's Gemfile, too.

-### Running the tests with Rake
+## Running the tests with Rake

 ```shell
 $ bin/rake spec